calscoo/csaia_python/README.md

 # csaia_python
-Python - The backend for the Citizen Science Ariel Image Aggregation (CSAIA).
+Python - The backend for the Citizen Science Ariel Image Aggregation (CSAIA) application.